JohnDuncanScott/example-rest-service/README.md

 * Info
   * Check Id, Name, Description, Update button and Delete button shown
 * Navigation
-  * Check Update button takes you to Package edit view
+  * Check Update button takes you to Package edit view for that package
   * Check Add button takes you to New package view
 * State
   * Check delete deletes the package